 receive the annual recommendations of the Advisory Committees and direct the partnership to respond to the Advisory Committee recommendations within 90 days.

-Decision-Making: Decision-making at the EC will be done by members or their representatives through a unanimous or consensus based approach.
-If after substantial discussions consensus cannot be reached, a supermajority vote by full members or their designees will be utilized, requiring at least seven out of nine “yea” votes.
+Decision-Making: [Text to be inserted once decision making section is finalized to ensure consistency in language across both sections.]

-Attendance at Annual Meetings: EC members are expected to attend the annual public meeting.
+Attendance at Annual Meetings: EC signatory members are expected to attend the annual public meeting.
 In the event of an unforeseen conflict, the highest possible appointee should attend in their place.
 If an individual attends with the purpose of representing their signatory organization, that individual is invited to speak at the press conference following the meeting.

 Frequency and Duration of Annual Meetings: The EC meets at least annually.
-The meetings are typically half-day meetings held at highly visible venues as chosen by the lead EC organization.
+The meetings are typically half-day meetings held at highly visible venues as chosen by the EC Chair.

-Budgeted Resources: Financial support for the EC annual meeting is provided by EPA CBPO and the lead EC organization.
+Budgeted Resources: Financial support for the annual EC meeting is provided by the CBPO and the EC Chair.

-Staffing and Support: A senior EPA CBPO employee is assigned to help coordinate activities of the annual EC meeting.
-Additional support is provided by EPA CBPO staff.
+Staffing and Support: A CBPO employee is assigned to help coordinate activities of the annual EC meeting.
+Signatory representatives from all signatories are also to provide staffing support.
+Additional support is provided by CBPO staff and/or contracted support.

-Business between Annual Meetings: In the event that business must be conducted between annual EC meetings, each principal’s staff will act on their behalf at the PSC level.
-If a meeting of the EC is required, a special meeting or conference call may be called by the Chair or by a majority of the members of the EC.
-The purpose of the meeting will be stated in the call for the meeting and will be scheduled in consultation with all EC members.
-Public notice of all meetings will be made, at a minimum, through the Chesapeake Bay Program website as soon as possible after logistics are confirmed.
+Business between Annual Meetings The EC Chair and/or the majority of EC signatory members may schedule meetings in addition to the annual meeting.
+If that occurs, the purpose of the meeting will be stated in the call for the meeting and will be scheduled in consultation with all EC members.
+Public notice of meetings will be made, at a minimum, through the CBP website as soon as possible after logistics are confirmed.

+Process for Issuance of Executive Council Directives: EC directives specify the will of the EC on future actions that the CBP partnership should undertake.
+EC directives do not necessarily represent a commitment of resources by any individual EC member, but rather define the collective desire of the EC for work by the partnership.

+Proposed EC directives are first approved by PSC.
+If approved, the directive is then forwarded to the EC for approval.
+The proposed directive must be received by the PSC members at least two (2) weeks in advance of the PSC meeting at which it will be discussed.
+After discussion, all PSC members will be polled for the record on: a) their EC member’s position on issuance of the directive as per the Bay Program’s Decision-Making Continuum and, b) their EC member’s commitment to sign the directive no less than one (1) month in advance of the EC meeting.

+In all cases, EC signatory members will sign EC directives.
+Designee signatures are not allowed.

+To enable publication and announcement of the directive(s) at the EC meeting:

+At least a supermajority (e.g., at least seven of the nine) EC member signatures have been obtained one month in advance of the EC meeting.
+The directive may still be issued at the EC meeting without all signatures.
+The missing signature(s) may be obtained either at the EC meeting or up to two months after the meeting.
+If the missing signature(s) are still not obtained two months after the EC meeting, the directive will be considered final and the unsigned signature lines will be struck from the document.

+If less than a supermajority (e.g., less than seven of the nine) EC member signatures are obtained one month in advance of the EC meeting, the directive will not be issued.

-PRINCIPALS’ STAFF COMMITTEE (PSC)
+B. POLICY STEERING COMMITTEE (PSC)